joomla/Manual/docs/general-concepts/web-asset-manager.md

 ### Add inline style

-Additionaly to style files, WebAssetManager allows you to add an inline style, and maintain their relation to the file asset.
+Additionally to style files, WebAssetManager allows you to add an inline style, and maintain their relation to the file asset.
 Inline styles may be placed directly before the dependency, after the dependency, or as usual after all styles.

 Inline asset may have a name as well as other assets (but not required), the name can be used to retrieve the asset item from a registry, or as a dependency to another inline asset.
 If the name is not specified then a generated name based on a content hash will be used.